-4. Mix It With Chocolate Milk:
+4. Mix It With Chocolate Milk

 Chocolate milk is slightly higher in total sugar content, but if your kids drink it after they've been active, this is perfectly fine since the carbohydrates will get used by their just-worked muscles.

-Since this beverage has a strong taste itself, blend half a scoop of chocolate protein powder in with one cup of chocolate milk, and it will hide the taste well.
+Since this beverage has a strong taste itself, blend half a scoop of chocolate whey protein in with one cup of chocolate milk, and it will hide the taste well.
 Experiment with both chocolate and vanilla flavors of protein powder to figure out which your kids prefer.

-5. Stir It Into Oatmeal:
+5. Stir It Into Oatmeal

+Just don't let them get hooked on the sugar-filled packets of oatmeal you can purchase pre-made.
+Instead, get them introduced to regular oats as soon as possible so they will get used to that taste.
 To help improve the overall taste of the oats so they will enjoy it more, consider stirring in half a scoop of their favorite flavor of protein powder after it's finished cooking.
-Cook with milk instead of water in addition to this so that even more flavor is added to help it go down easier.
+Cook with milk instead of water so even more flavor is added to help it go down easier.

-6. Mix It Into A Fruit Dip:
+6. Mix It Into A Fruit Dip

 Finally, if you have kids who love having fruit as a snack, this is a perfect opportunity to boost their protein intake.

-Once this is all blended together, then stir in half to one scoop of a protein powder in a flavor to match until well mixed.
+Once this is all blended together, stir in half to one scoop of protein powder in a flavor to match until well mixed.Wrapping Up

 Sneaking more protein into your child's diet doesn't have to be a challenge if you keep a few simple strategies in mind and are willing to get a little creative.